reedhedges/AriaCoda/README.md

   to a list of ArMapObject objects or smart pointers rather than pointers.)
   ArMap::getMapObjectsPtr() has been added for internal use and as an easy compatibility function, but use outside of the library is deprecated.
-* Some methods are no longer virtual.
-These classes should have not been used as base classes for virtual inheritance, but if you were doing so, or are creating classes derived from any other classes, please submit a feature request on Github for any changes to the API you need (such as designing virtual methods intended to be overridden.)
 * Various fixes and changes to improve optimization and conformance/correctness.
 Due to code removal, various optimizations in the source code (especially in frequently used storage and utility classes such